-The Course Descriptions catalog (both in print and online): The GenEd courses are listed by GenEd areas in the front of the catalog, and the GenEd courses are listed in numerical order at the beginning of each department section.
+The online Course Descriptions catalog: The GenEd courses are listed by GenEd areas, and are listed in numerical order at the beginning of each department section.
 The two-character GenEd RCI codes appear near the course titles within the course descriptions.

 The Course Renumbering web site, (http://renumbering.temple.edu/courses.asp): Select an area in the "Required Course Identifier (RCI)" box and click "Search" to see a list of all courses offered in that GenEd area.

 Incoming first-year students in the fall 2008 must complete GenEd requirements.